jamescarson3/ctls2017/docs/LSworflow2_JWS.md

 # Life Sciences Workflow 2
 ### Course objectives
+The main objective of this course is to demonstrate how a bioinformatics workflow can be seamlessly run using TACC resources from raw input to biological interpretation.
+In particular, transcriptome analysis will be demoed as it is a familiar concept among wide range of disciplines.

 ### 1. transcriptome analysis
+What is it
+Why is it important
 #### a.
 Examples from high-impact journal
+Screen capture from transcriptome analysis papers Message behind
 #### b.
 Scientific background
+Diagram of transcriptome concept
-### 2. transcriptome analysis workflow using TopHat suite
+### 2. Transcriptome analysis workflow using TopHat suite

 ### 3. Where to find required test-dataset
 ### 4. Tools used in this session
 ### 5. Benchmarking analysis (TopHat)